tap349/tap349.github.io/_posts/2018-03-01-react-native-subscriptions.md

   because it violates the following Content Security Policy directive...
   ```

-  so I'll try to use this test account without verifying supplied email -
+  still I'll try to use this account for testing subscriptions - they say
-  they say on the Internet that it might come off.
+  on the Internet it might come off even though it's not verified.